by John W. Ritenbaugh (1932-2023)

 God Reveals Himself!

-God guides and empowers us in this great pilgrimage by the Holy Spirit, but obedience, following God's commands, is the way we begin to experience and grow in God-life, called "eternal life" in the Scriptures.
-By obedience we come to know God.
+God guides and empowers us in this great pilgrimage by the Holy Spirit, but obedience, following God's commands, is how we begin to experience and grow in God-life, called "eternal life" in the Scriptures.
+By obedience, we come to know God.
 It is like walking in His shoes, as it were.

 People may be emotional, saying God is in them and that they are filled with the "spirit," yet fail to see God in terms of commandments.
 They see God as something warm and snugly, a grandfatherly figure who rushes to their aid to blow away their problems, but they do not see Him as still purposefully creating.

-Unmistakably and without compromise, Jesus, Paul and John show that the only way that we can show we know God, that He is in us and we love Him is if we have been regenerated by His Spirit and are obeying Him.
+Unmistakably and without compromise, Jesus, Paul, and John show that the only way we can show that we know God, that He is in us, and that we love Him is if we have been regenerated by His Spirit and are obeying Him.

 How High Is the Standard?

-We can approach this question in a number of ways, but in comparing some scriptures, the answer becomes clear as we see a pattern develop.
+We can approach this question in a number of ways, but by comparing some scriptures, the answer clarifies as we see a pattern develop.
 Jesus states the second great commandment, "You shall love your neighbor as yourself" (Matthew 22:39).
-All by itself, this establishes a very high standard because we love ourselves so much.
+By itself, this establishes an extremely high standard because we love ourselves so much.
 We will sacrifice a great deal to please ourselves.

 He raises this a notch or two when He says in Matthew 5:44, "But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you."
-This is a great challenge, confirming that the love of God is certainly not natural to us.
+This is a great challenge, confirming that God's love is certainly not natural to us.

 Our Savior also says in John 15:13, "Greater love has no one than this, than to lay down one's life for his friends."
 Paul draws this standard out even further by reiterating Jesus' own example in Romans 5:7-8: